Cooking and nutrition in primary schools

 The national curriculum doesn’t give specific guidance about how it should teach cooking and nutrition, so it’s up to individual schools to decide how to deliver their lessons.
-A number of organisations, including the Children’s Food Trust, Chefs Adopt a School and the Jamie Oliver Food Foundation, are helping by putting together programmes of study that schools may choose to follow.
+A number of organisations, including the Children’s Food Trust and the Jamie Oliver Food Foundation, are helping by putting together programmes of study that schools may choose to follow.

 Primary school children may learn about cooking and nutrition through activities such as:

 - Preparing and cooking a variety of dishes, including hot and cold meals, desserts, packed lunches, salads, etc.

 - Using a variety of cooking equipment: scales, knives, utensils, etc.

 - Growing and harvesting fruit and vegetables

 - Learning about food hygiene and safety, including getting their food preparation area ready, and clearing up afterwards